lsst-dm/dm_dev_guide/usdf/storage.rst

 The USDF butler Registry can be accessed at ``usdf-butler.slac.stanford.edu``.

 As of this writing, authentication is by a single account and password.
 It will be set up for you automatically once you log in to RSP once, creating a .lsst/postgres-credentials.txt file.
+You wil need to fire up a notebook server while on RSP.

 Data Transfer Tools
 ===================